 Varied Diet

+Hermit crabs are omnivorous scavengers, so they eat almost anything.
 Animal Behavior explains that hermit crabs prefer not to eat the same food twice in 24 hours.
-This means that if you’re going to gain the affection of hermit crabs, you’ll need to offer variety in their diet.

 Mix and match different fruits and vegetables daily, and spice this up with occasional meat.
-The cornerstones of a hermit crab’s diet should always be protein and calcium, as this will ensure your crabs grow and maintain a robust and sturdy exoskeleton.

 Hand Feeding

-If you’re nervous about hand-feeding hermit crabs, start by offering the food through another object.
 Use things thin with a round end, like a pen cap.
-Place some inside this pen cap, allow your hermit crabs to scent it, then place the pen cap in your hand.
+Place some inside this pen cap, allow the hermit crabs to scent it, and place the pen cap in your hand.

 Encourage Play

-It’s best to create a playpen on flat flooring so that the hermit crabs don’t wander too far or get lost.
-Ensure no other animals are nearby to attack the hermit crabs.
-If you keep the recreation time safe, hermit crabs will grow in confidence and look forward to a repeat.
+Ensure no other animals are nearby to attack them.
+If you keep the recreation time safe, hermit crabs will grow confident and look forward to doing the same thing.

 Expecting a hermit crab to bond with you on the level of a mammalian pet is unrealistic.
-You can still enjoy a rewarding relationship with your hermit crabs if you satisfy their instinctive needs.